How to manage the employee with attitude

 Behavioural problems in the workplace can and should be addressed quickly and effectively for the sake of clients, colleagues, customers and suppliers.
 Here is how.

 There are two key dimensions to performing successfully: what is done and how it is done.
-Yes, Mary did her job, but her behaviour was such that the team was not functioning well.
+Yes, the clerk did her job, but her behaviour was such that the team was not functioning well.

 Managers are often surprised to learn they can take effective action to address the behaviour of employees - how they go about their jobs rather than the end result.